UBC-MDS/tidylinreg/README.md

     my_linear_model.summary(ci=True)
     ```

     The default significance level is 0.05, giving 95% confidence intervals.
-We can change this by modifying the `alpha` arguument.
+We can change this by modifying the `alpha` argument.
 For example, if we want wider 99% confidence intervals, we can set `alpha` to 0.01:

     ```python
     my_linear_model.summary(ci=True, alpha=0.01)